 This topic describes the required steps to migrate an existing Apache Kafka instance to Cloudera Distribution of Apache Kafka.

 Assumptions

-- This guide assumes you are migrating to a Kafka cluster managed by Cloudera Manager. - This guide assumes you can plan a maintenance window for your migration. - This guide assumes you are migrating from a compatible release version, as shown in the table below:
+- You are migrating to a Kafka cluster managed by Cloudera Manager. - You can plan a maintenance window for your migration. - You are migrating from a compatible release version, as shown in the table below: